Cvmcosta/ltijs/docs/provider.md

 #### Provider.invalidTokenRoute()

-Gets the invalid token Url that will be called whenever the system encounters a invalid token or cookie.
+Gets the invalid token Route that will be called whenever the system encounters a invalid token or cookie.